-Another screen will show the Ethernet adapter's IP address.
-(Shown in the example as 192.168.1.100.)
+The example in Figure E-3 shows the Ethernet adapter's IP address as 192.168.1.100.
 Your computer may show something different.

 Note: The MAC address is also called the Adapter Address.

 Windows 2000 or XP Instructions

 - 1. Click Start and Run.
 In the Open field, enter cmd.
 Press the Enter key or click the OK button. - 2.
 At the command prompt, enter ipconfig /all.
 Then press the Enter key.